tboy1337/netcut/README.md

 ## Disclaimer

-This tool is provided as-is for educational and defensive purposes only.
-Users are responsible for ensuring compliance with local laws and network policies before deployment.
+These tools are provided as-is for educational and testing purposes only.
+Users are responsible for:
+- Ensuring compliance with local laws and regulations
+- Following network policies and obtaining necessary permissions
+- Using the tools responsibly and ethically
+- Understanding the potential risks and implications of network testing

+The authors are not responsible for any misuse or damage caused by these tools.